Do's and Don'ts When Planning Garden Lighting

 Ensure that your property is safe and secure with outside garden lights.
 Install motion sensor lights that will switch on when someone approaches to keep a clear view of entryways.

-Make the area easier to navigate with step and pathway lighting.
-Use low-profile outdoor garden lights around decks, stairs and paths to illuminate the area and make it easier to see.
+Make the area easier to navigate with exterior stair lights and pathway lighting.
+Use low-profile outdoor lighting around decks, stairs and paths to illuminate the area and make it easier to see.

 DO Use Warm Colour Temperatures Instead of Cool